talmolab/sleap/README.rst

 **S**\ ocial **L**\ EAP **E**\ stimates **A**\ nimal **P**\ ose (**sLEAP**) is a framework for multi-animal body part position estimation via deep learning.
-It is the successor to LEAP_. **sLEAP** is written entirely in Python, supports multi-animal pose estimation, animal instance tracking, and a labeling\\training GUI that supports active learning.
+It is the successor to LEAP_. **sLEAP** is written entirely in Python, supports multi-animal pose estimation, animal instance tracking, and a labeling/training GUI that supports active learning.

 .. _LEAP: https://github.com/talmo/leap